cuberite/SingleClientVersion/README.md

 SingleClientVersion
 ===================

-Plugin for MCServer that allows only a specific client version to connect to the server.
+Plugin for Cuberite that allows only a specific client version to connect to the server.